pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-gke.hbs.md

 1. Set up the OIDC provider
 1. Configure the GKE cluster with the OIDC provider
-1. Configure the Tanzu Application Platform GUI to view the remote GKE cluster
+1. Configure Tanzu Application Platform GUI to view the remote GKE cluster
 1. Upgrade the Tanzu Application Platform GUI package

 ### <a id="set-up-oidc-provider"></a> Set up the OIDC provider